 The Investment Manager sources information from a range of third party data vendors.
 Additionally, data used to attain environmental, social or governance characteristics can be sourced from proprietary research and analysis.
-Where limitations in the methodologies and data have been identified, the Investment Manager seeks to mitigate these through its own assessment, governance and oversight.
+Where limitations in the methodologies and data have

 Engagement with the issuers is part of the Fund's strategy, with each engagement having a predefined engagement objective.
 Engagement is undertaken either by the fund managers, analysts, the Stewardship & Sustainability team or a combination of the aforementioned.